offbynull/learn/Bioinformatics/input/input.md

    5' . . .
 A -> A -> A -> C -> G -> G -> A -> A -> A -> C -> . . .
 3'   cDNA
    ```

-   The mRNA portion then breaks off, leaving the single-stranded DNA.
+   The mRNA portion breaks off, leaving the single-stranded DNA.

    ```{svgbob}
    5' . . .
 A -> A -> A -> C -> G -> G -> A -> A -> A -> C -> . . .
 3'   cDNA